armbian/documentation/docs/User-Guide_Fine-Tuning.md

 	service cpufrequtils restart

-# How to upgrade into simple desktop environment?

-	apt-get -y install xorg lightdm xfce4 tango-icon-theme gnome-icon-theme reboot

-Check [this site](http://namhuy.net/1085/install-gui-on-debian-7-wheezy.html) for others and be prepared that some desktop image features currently might not work afterwards (eg. 2D/3D/video HW acceleration, so downgrading a _desktop_ image, removing the `libxfce4util-common` package and doing an `apt-get autoremove` later might be the better idea in such cases)

-# How to upgrade Debian from Wheezy to Jessie?

-	dpkg -r ramlog
-	cp /etc/apt/sources.list{,.bak}
-	sed -i -e 's/ \(old-stable\|wheezy\)/ jessie/ig' /etc/apt/sources.list
-	apt-get update
-	apt-get --download-only dist-upgrade
-	apt-get dist-upgrade

-# How to upgrade from Ubuntu Trusty to Xenial?

-	apt-get install update-manager-core
-	do-release-upgrade -d
-  	# further to xenial
-	apt-get dist-upgrade

 # How to downgrade a package via apt-get?

 This is useful when you need to fall back to previous kernel version.

 	apt-get install linux-image-sun8i=5.13

 This example is for H3 legacy kernel.
 Check [this page](http://www.armbian.com/kernel/) for others.

 # How to toggle boot output?

-Edit and change [boot parameters](http://redsymbol.net/linux-kernel-boot-parameters/) in /boot/boot.cmd:
+Edit and change [boot parameters](http://redsymbol.net/linux-kernel-boot-parameters/) in `/boot/boot.cmd` (not recommended) or variables in `/boot/armbianEnv.txt`:

-    - console=ttyS0,115200
+    - console=both
-    + console=tty1
+    + console=serial

-and convert it to boot.scr with this command:
+Recompile boot.cmd to boot.scr if it was changed:

 	mkimage -C none -A arm -T script -d /boot/boot.cmd /boot/boot.scr